guillaumeblaquiere/eventsync/README.md

 The security is enforced by Cloud Run service. **_Be sure that your event sources have the correct permission to invoke the deployed Cloud Run service._**

-This application use Firestore to persist the events and to check when it's the right time to trigger a new event sync.
+This application uses Firestore to persist the events and to check when it's the right time to trigger a new event sync.
-To optimise the query, the app create automatically the correct composite index in Firestore. ***Be careful, at the start, it could take a few minutes before the end of the index creation and for having a fully operational solution***
+To optimize the query, the app automatically creates the correct composite index in Firestore. ***Be careful, at the start, it could take a few minutes before the end of the index creation and for having a fully operational solution***

 There are 2 types of triggers:
 * `Window`: this mode validates each endpoint and, if the conditions are met over the observation period a new event sync is generated and sent to the target.
 The check is performed after each event received on an endpoint.
 * `None`: only "manual" (by API call).
-In that case all the events stored over an observation period are retrieve and sent in the new event sync message. ***This case is interesting to get all the event occurs over a period of time, even if all the event on the different endpoints have not been received***
+In that case all the events stored over an observation period are retrieved and sent in the new event sync message. ***This case is interesting to get all the event occurs over a period of time, even if all the event on the different endpoints have not been received***

-The generated event sync message contains the detail of the eligible HTTP events: header, query param, body.
+The generated event sync message contains the details of the eligible HTTP events: header, query param, body.

 # Known limitations

-The solution is not designed to handle event with a high throughput (more than 1 event per 500ms).
-You could have duplicated event sync message in that case.
+The solution is not designed to handle events with a high throughput (more than 1 event per 500ms).
+You could have duplicated event sync messages in that case.

 The `EventID` in the event sync message is the MD5 hash of all the events (_the FirestoreID in fact_) contained in the event sync message.
 You can perform a deduplication on the consumer side if you want to avoid duplicates.